Global Stocks Rise With Eyes on Trade

 "Ahead of the ECB meeting investors seemed to take some chips off the table with aggressive expectations being pared back," said Antoine Bouvet, senior rates strategist at ING Bank in a note.

+Still, investors were expecting lower interest rates from the ECB, and from the Federal Reserve when the U.S. central bank meets next week.
+On Wednesday, President Trump called again for looser policy, when he tweeted, "The Federal Reserve should get our interest rates down to ZERO, or less, and we should then start to refinance our debt."

-The yield on the benchmark 10-year German bund rose to minus 0.532%.
-Meanwhile, U.S. 10-year Treasury yields rose to 1.714% on Wednesday, from 1.706% on Tuesday.
+The yield on the benchmark 10-year German bund was at minus 0.555% on Wednesday.
+Meanwhile, 10-year U.S. Treasury yields rose to 1.730%, from 1.706% on Tuesday.
 Bond yields and prices move in opposite directions.

 The drivers for rising yields included better news on U.S.-China trade and a reduced likelihood of a no-deal Brexit, according to Oliver Jones, market economist at Capital Economics.

+Higher yields may offer relief for major banks, easing pressure on their balance sheets after negative interest rates have eaten into profits in Europe.
+The banking sector within Europe's Stoxx 600 climbed 1.3%, marking its sixth- straight day of gains.

-In commodities, oil prices rebounded from losses that came after President Trump ousted John Bolton as his national security adviser.
-Brent crude, the global benchmark, was up by 0.9% at $62.93 a barrel.
+In commodities, oil prices rebounded from losses that came after Mr. Trump ousted John Bolton as his national security adviser.
+Brent crude, the global benchmark, was up by 0.9% at $62.95 a barrel.

-Gold prices slipped 0.1%.
-Analysts at Commerzbank said the precious metal may see its price rise in the medium term as investors look to insulate themselves depreciations in major currencies.

 Write to Anna Isaac at anna.isaac@wsj.com